Overview

 -

-If you domain is not registered at DreamHost, you will instead need to change your nameservers at the registrar where you purchased the domain.
-View the following article for more information:
+If your domain is not registered at DreamHost, you will instead need to change your nameservers at the registrar where you purchased the domain.
+See this article for more information.

 - Navigate to the Manage Websites page.